tylernap/honkbot/README.md

 Calling Honkbot directly, it will try to find the `.env` file located in the same directory.
 This file contains user specific settings such as API keys for the various services.
 You can find the template for the `.env` file in `env.example`

+## Discord API Settings

+Discord introduced the concept of Intent into their APIs which allows bots to monitor certain event buses and load them into caches.
+In order for the bot to work correctly, you must make sure that the `Server Members Intent` is enabled in your bot settings as it is disabled by default.
+More information on intents as well as enabling the server members intent can be found [here](https://gist.github.com/advaith1/e69bcc1cdd6d0087322734451f15aa2f#getting-privileged-intents)

 ## Contributing

 Want to help keep Honkbot awesome?
 Great!
 Just a couple things: